GameAnalytics/GA-SDK-UNREAL/README.md

 Changelog
 ---------
 <!--(CHANGELOG_TOP)-->
+**2.6.1**
+* editor UI bug fix when running game in editor viewport with GameAnalytics plugin enabled

 **2.6.0**
 * changed the behaviour of using IMEI with the 'READ_PHONE_STATE' permission to guarantee precise analytics for certain regions (android)